fabiofabrizi/pands-project/README.md

 From quickly glancing at the minimum and maximum values of the variables, it can be seen that *'Iris Setosa'* is the smallest of the three species, whereas with *'Iris Virginica'* there seems to be a large variation in how large the plant (flower) can be.

-Further progressing from the above results, I now want to start investigating whether a visual representation of the statistics generated from the data can indicate to the layperson any distinguishing features of the three species.
+Further progressing from the above results, further investigations of the variables will indicate whether the layperson can identify any distinguishing features of the three species.

 **Box Plots**